slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Robert Greene [1959]*

 > *"The eye sees only what the mind is prepared to comprehend."
--- Robertson Davies*
+-- Robertson Davies *

 > *"Nothing is as good or as bad as it seems."
--- Scott Galloway*
+-- Scott Galloway *

-> *"Ninety percent of everything is crap."
--- Theodore Sturgeon*

-> *"Be curious, not judgmental."
--- Walt Whitman*

 > *"He uses statistics as a drunken man uses lamp posts - for support rather than for illumination."
--- Andrew Lang*
+-- Andrew Lang *

 ### Hints